Natural disasters: earthquakes

 Rebecca Kitchen, Secondary Curriculum Leader at the Geographical Association

-Learn about how the resource has been designed to support your teaching and how the content maps to the geography curriculum for KS3, GCSE and A Level and to the Scottish curriculum for excellence.
+Learn about how the resource has been designed to support your teaching and how the content maps to the Geography curriculum for 11–19-year-olds: KS3, GCSE and A Level and to the Scottish curriculum for excellence.

-Session 1 is an introduction to the Natural disasters: earthquakes resource.
-It sets the scene by introducing the topic of natural disasters alongside general ideas of risk and hazard.
+An introduction which sets the scene of the topic of natural disasters alongside general ideas of risk and hazard.

-After a general introduction to natural hazards and disasters, this session moves on to look more specifically at earthquakes, with a focus on tectonic hazards.
+This session looks specifically at earthquakes, with a focus on tectonic hazards.

-Session 3 focuses on the immediate aftermath of a natural disaster like an earthquake and the work of local and international Red Cross teams to support people affected.
+Learners explore the immediate aftermath of a natural disaster like an earthquake, and the work of local and international Red Cross teams to support people affected.

 About the author

-A freelance author and geographer, Alan has authored publications for BBC, Collins, Digital Explorer, and many more.
+A freelance author and geographer, Alan has authored publications for the BBC, Collins, Digital Explorer and many more.

 The photo shows children in Khalte village, Nepal, standing in front of their school, which was destroyed by an earthquake in 2015 (© Devendra Dhungana/ICRC).